bikeindex/bike_index/app/views/documentation/api_v2/_info_footer.markdown

 ###Sending your access tokens in requests

 By default we authenticate you with HTTP Basic authentication scheme.
-If the basic auth is not found in the authorization header, then it falls back to post parameters (all authenticated requests in this documentation put the access token in the parameters).
+If the basic auth is not found in the authorization header, then it falls back to post parameters.
+We recommend putting the authentication information in the header.

+All the authenticated requests in this documentation put the access token in the parameters for clarity

 <a class="ref" id="ref_refresh_tokens">